javier-lopez/javier.io/blog/en/_posts/2014-02-22-github-page-build-failed.md

     If you have any questions please contact GitHub Support.

-Isn't beautiful?, no signal of what went wrong =), ok, to be fair, github recently has started to [add more details](https://github.com/blog/1706-descriptive-error-messages-for-failed-github-pages-builds), however it's still not sufficient, I still require to mirror their jekyll setup in order to see what's really happening.
+Beautiful!, no signal of what went wrong =), ok, to be fair, github has recently started to [add more details](https://github.com/blog/1706-descriptive-error-messages-for-failed-github-pages-builds), however they're still not sufficient, I still require to mirror their jekyll setup in order to see what's really happening.
 Since I've done more than a couple of times, I thought it would be a good idea to automatize it.

 <pre class="sh_sh">
 $ sh &lt;(wget -qO- https://raw2.github.com/chilicuil/learn/master/sh/is/gitpages)